jonnygreenwald/fountain-js/readme.md

 ]
 ```

-Just like fountain-js, Fountain-ts attaches some extra tokens, such as 'dialogue_begin' and 'dialogue_end'.
-These are used to block together sections, in the case of dialogue it allows Fountain-ts to attach a dual dialogue property to blocks of dialogue.
+Just like Fountain-js, Fountain-ts attaches some extra tokens, such as `'dialogue_begin'` and `'dialogue_end'`.
+These are used to block together sections.

+In the case of dual dialogue, it allows Fountain-ts to attach a `dual` property to blocks of dialogue.